sebastiaanvisser/sebastiaanvisser.github.com/src/post/2013/aug/6/programming-haskell-doesnt-require-any-category-theory.markdown

 or build serious software with it.

 I don't have any formal background in mathematics, don't know anything about category theory.
-I struggle a lot in reading formally writings, and I have never really understood those fancy categorical diagrams.
+I struggle a lot in reading formal writings, and I have never really understood those fancy categorical diagrams.
 Still, I write real-life Haskell code on a daily basis [for a living](http://www.silkapp.com).
 I use __monads__ / __arrows__ / __applicatives__ / __functors__ / __lenses__ /